Doctor-Marketing-Agency-1/.github/profile/README.md

 - ✅ **90% of patients** read online reviews before selecting a provider.
 - ✅ **46% of Google searches** are for local businesses—including medical practices.

-If your practice is invisible online, potential patients will bypass your services and choose a competitor who has invested in digital marketing with a **Doctor Marketing Agency** like **Intellius Medical**.
+If your practice is invisible online, potential patients will bypass your services and choose a competitor who has invested in digital marketing with a [doctor marketing agency](https://www.intelliusmedical.com/) like **Intellius Medical**.

 A strong online presence ensures that high-quality patient inquiries come directly to your practice, giving you an edge over the competition.